 All children start school in the autumn term of the academic year that they are 5 years old.
-At Pendragon we phase the start over the course of the first three weeks of the autumn term.
-This enables the children to begin school in small groups, allowing the staff to get to know them and their parents.
+At Pendragon the children begin school on a part time basis with all attending full time by the end of the second week.
+This enables the children to begin school in small groups, allowing the staff to get to know them and their parents really well.

-Although the majority of our reception children have experienced pre-school settings, school is a very different environment with many more people, new routines and new children to meet and work with.
+Although the majority of our reception children have experienced preschool settings, school is a very different environment with many more people, new routines and new children to meet and work with.
 By phasing the start of school we are able to focus on the well-being of the children and their ability to cope with the demands of school in the following way:

-- Children start school in two groups over the course of the first three weeks; this is according to their age.
+• Children start school in two groups during the first two weeks; this is according to their age.
 Children born during the months of September to February attend in the afternoon and those born during the months March to August attend in the morning.
-These sessions begin as 2 hours progressing to 2 and 1⁄2 hours towards the end of the third week. - Prior to their first full day at the end of the third week, the children will stay for lunch if they attended the morning session or arrive early for lunch if attending the afternoon session. - By the beginning of the fourth week all children will attend school full time. - We liaise carefully with parents during this transition period and will suggest that children continue for half days if we feel that it is in the best interests of the child.
+These sessions last for 2 hours.

+- Prior to their first full day at the end of the second week, the children will stay for lunch before going home in the afternoon. - By the beginning of the third week all children will attend school full time. - We liaise carefully with parents during this transition period and will suggest that children continue for half days if we feel that it is in the best interests of the child.
 Likewise, if parents feel that their child is very tired or not coping with the demands of a full day we will liaise with them about half days. - In the first few weeks of term the Foundation Stage team and other staff in school help the children to feel secure and confident by familiarising them with the classroom and school routines.
-They learn how to cope with various procedures from going to the toilet, changing for P.E, having lunch, playing in the playground, sitting on the carpet to beginning work. - The Reception class go into the hall 15 minutes earlier than the rest of the school for lunch enabling them to make lunch choices and settle before the rest of the school come in for their lunch.
-The Reception teachers and teaching assistants stay and eat lunch with the children for the first few weeks.
+They learn how to cope with various procedures from going to the toilet, changing for P.E, having lunch, playing in the playground, sitting on the carpet to beginning work. - Foundation Stage classes go into the hall at 11.45pm enabling them to make lunch choices and settle before the rest of the school come in for their lunch from 12.10.
+Foundation Stage staff remain in the hall in order to ensure all children are happy and eating their lunch.